-Since acquiring the Madsen Gold Project in 2014, in addition to extensive diamond drilling Pure Gold has completed several exploration campaigns (Table 9.1) focused mostly on geological mapping and surface (rock and soil) sampling.
+Since acquiring the Madsen Gold Project in 2014, in addition to extensive diamond drill testing Pure Gold has completed several surface exploration campaigns (Table 9.1) focused mostly on geological mapping and rock and soil sampling.
 An airborne geophysical survey was completed across the property in 2014 to aid in structural interpretation and targeting and two programs of mechanical overburden stripping were completed at the Russet South prospect in 2015.
-A similar program of mechanical stripping and outcrop mapping/sampling was conducted on the Dev target in 2016.
+Similar programs of mechanical stripping and outcrop mapping/sampling were conducted on the Dev and Dev Northwest targets in 2016 and 2017.
+In addition to this outcrop-scale work, all soil geochemical anomalies detected during the MMI soil sampling campaigns were prospected during the 2017 field season.
 To date these programs have been largely successful in contributing significant new geoscience data relied on to develop a new geological model for mineralization on the property.
 The sampling programs have delineated new gold anomalous zones in all target areas described in section 7.3 and identified new high-grade gold surface mineralization at several targets.
-New drilling targets have been developed and significant drill intersections have resulted at Fork, Starratt, and Russet South.
+New drilling targets have been developed and significant high grade gold-bearing drill intersections have resulted at Fork, Starratt, and Russet South.